Singing Schools with Programs to Become a Professional Singer

 Music schools offering programs in vocal performance are accredited by the National Association of Schools of Music (NASM).
 According to the NASM, accredited programs meet industry standards for music education, and students studying at accredited programs may find it easier to transfer credits or apply to graduate-level programs (www.nasm.arts-accredit.org).

-One of the most important factors to consider in applying is the type of music studied at different programs.
+Different schools offer instruction in different types of singing.
 For example, some programs specialize in training professional opera singers, and will not accept students who favor popular music or musical theater.
-Some schools may state their musical preferences in their admission or program information, but students may also look at the work being done by recent graduates to find out what types of performance the program fosters.
+Others accommodate a wide range of styles, from popular to jazz to choral music.
+Some schools state their musical genres in their admission or program information; students can also look at the work being done by recent graduates to find out what types of performance the program fosters.

-Students may also want to look at the non-performance classes offered in the programs.
-They may want to choose programs that include classes in professionalism and building one's career so that they can develop skills that will make them more employable upon graduation.
-Individuals with additional interests in composition or pedagogy may want to look for programs that give them opportunities to complete coursework in these areas.
+Students may also want to look at the non-performance classes offered in the programs, such as those having to do with building one's career.
+Individuals with additional interests in composition or pedagogy can also find programs that give them opportunities to complete coursework in these areas.